mtumilowicz/helm-workshop/README.md

         * A library chart is a type of Helm chart that defines chart primitives or definitions which can be shared by Helm templates in other charts
         * The library chart was introduced in Helm 3 to formally recognize common or helper charts
         * https://helm.sh/docs/topics/library_charts/

+* Helm is a tool for managing Kubernetes packages called charts.
+Helm can do the following:

+  Create new charts from scratch
+  Package charts into chart archive (tgz) files Interact with chart repositories where charts are stored Install and uninstall charts into an existing Kubernetes cluster Manage the release cycle of charts that have been installed with Helm
+* For Helm, there are three important concepts:

+  The chart is a bundle of information necessary to create an instance of a Kubernetes application.
+  The config contains configuration information that can be merged into a packaged chart to create a releasable object.
+  A release is a running instance of a chart, combined with a specific config.
+* Components
+    * The Helm Client is a command-line client for end users.
+The client is responsible for the following:

+      Local chart development
+      Managing repositories
+      Managing releases
+      Interfacing with the Helm library
+      Sending charts to be installed
+      Requesting upgrading or uninstalling of existing releases
+    * The Helm Library provides the logic for executing all Helm operations.
+It interfaces with the Kubernetes API server and provides the following capability:

+      Combining a chart and configuration to build a release Installing charts into Kubernetes, and providing the subsequent release object Upgrading and uninstalling charts by interacting with Kubernetes
+* best practices
+    * Chart names must be lower case letters and numbers.
+Words may be separated with dashes (-)
+    * Variable names should begin with a lowercase letter, and words should be separated with camelcase
+    * The easiest way to avoid type conversion errors is to be explicit about strings, and implicit about everything else.
+        * Or, in short, quote all strings.
+        * For example, foo: false is not the same as foo: "false"
+    * Template file names should use dashed notation (my-example-configmap.yaml), not camelcase.
+    * Each resource definition should be in its own template file.
+    * Template file names should reflect the resource kind in the name. e.g. foo-pod.yaml, bar-svc.yaml
+    * Defined templates (templates created inside a {{ define }} directive) are globally accessible.
+That means that a chart and all of its subcharts will have access to all of the templates created with {{ define }}.

+      For that reason, all defined template names should be namespaced.
+    * Templates should be indented using two spaces (never tabs).
+    * An item of metadata should be a label under the following conditions:

+      It is used by Kubernetes to identify this resource It is useful to expose to operators for the purpose of querying the system.
+      For example, we suggest using helm.sh/chart: NAME-VERSION as a label so that operators can conveniently find all of the instances of a particular chart to use.
+    * If an item of metadata is not used for querying, it should be set as an annotation instead.
+    * labels
+        app.kubernetes.io/name	REC	This should be the app name, reflecting the entire app.
+Usually {{ template "name" . }} is used for this.
+This is used by many Kubernetes manifests, and is not Helm-specific. helm.sh/chart	REC	This should be the chart name and version: {{ .Chart.Name }}-{{ .Chart.Version | replace "+" "_" }}. app.kubernetes.io/managed-by	REC	This should always be set to {{ .Release.Service }}.
+It is for finding all things managed by Helm. app.kubernetes.io/instance	REC	This should be the {{ .Release.Name }}.
+It aids in differentiating between different instances of the same application. app.kubernetes.io/version	OPT	The version of the app and can be set to {{ .Chart.AppVersion }}. app.kubernetes.io/component	OPT	This is a common label for marking the different roles that pieces may play in an application.
+For example, app.kubernetes.io/component: frontend.